TechPriyamvad/TVS_PGM_PROJECT/PROJECT_README.md

 ## Non Technical(`Overview of PGM APP`)

 ### What is PGM
-- Application helps mechanic to purchase genuine TVS parts
+- It stands for private garage mechanic

 ### Why we need PGM
 - Encourage mechanics to buy genuine parts.